MEN'S COLLEGE BASKETBALL TEAMS

 How to Read Masters Odds

 When reading Masters odds, you’ll see either a (+) or (-) followed by a number.
 These numbers are based on $100 amounts.
-For example, let’s say you want to bet that Rory McIlroy will win the Masters this year; you may see his odds set at +800.
-This means that a wager of $100 will pay $800 in winnings if Rory wins.
+For example, let’s say you want to bet that Player A will win the Masters this year; you may see the odds set at +800 for Player A. This means that a wager of $100 will pay $800 in winnings if Player A wins.

 Let’s look at another example.
 The odds for a 3-ball matchup may look like this: